-6.1.1 Key Issue mapping

-Editor's note: This clause lists the key issue(s) addressed by this solution.

-6.1.2 Description
+6.1.1 Description

-Editor's note: This clause will describe the solution principles and architecture assumptions for corresponding key issue(s).
-Sub - clause(s) may be added to capture details.

 The solution introduces the service based UPF event exposure framework to support registration, deregistration and discovery via NRF.
 The following Figure 6.1.2-1 depicts the service-based interface Nupf introduced in the 5G system architecture.

 The solution for registering UPF in NRF is based on the option in the existing solution described in clause 6.3.3.2 of TS 23.501 [2] and clause 4.17 of TS 23.502 [3], whereby the UPF registers directly with the NRF and hence does not use N4 for registering to NRF.